Railways Illustrated: Inside

-On the cover, main news stories are displayed.
+On the cover of the magazine, the main news stories are displayed.
 Inside, the news pages supply a detailed description with pictures where possible.
 Also, there is usually a main feature, such as Branchline Britain (March 2011 issue), or 'Inside Neville Hill Depot'.
 Also in the magazine, you'll usually find two pages of modelling, showing you what's currently in Hattons.
 This is a regular.
 Another regular is What's in the next issue at the end, and as the title suggests, it provides a brief insight into the next issue.

 Extras

 Occasionally, Railways Illustrated will come with a supplement of some sort.
 These can include a modelling section, special rides, history (for example, the history of the Class 55 in February 2011's issue), and more.